MadhuraBuchake/R-Projects/README.md

    - bad months - where the profit after tax was less than the mean for the year
    - the best month - where the profit after tax was max for the year
-   - the worst month - where the profit after tax was min for the year
+   - the worst month - where the profit after tax was min for the year Results for the profit margin ratio need to be presented in units of % with no decimal points.